Cuonglearning/GTAIV_InventoryMod/README.md

 1. Open inventory
 2. Navigate the menu using numberic keys
 3. Select any item
-4. Animations will start.
-There will be announcement when you're done using item, several actions like shooting, jumping will cancel item use
+4. Animation will start.
+A notification message will appear once you finish using the item.
+Before the notification is displayed, certain actions such as jumping, shooting, or aiming will cancel the item usage.
 ### Looting from NPCs
 - Approach a dead NPC
 - Press `E` or corresponding button to loot